jupyter/nbgrader/nbgrader/docs/source/contributor_guide/testing.rst

 | ``python tasks.py tests --group=all``          | Same as ``python tasks.py tests``  |
 +------------------------------------------------+------------------------------------+

-Using py.test to run a single test module
+Using pytest to run a single test module
 -----------------------------------------
-If you want to choose an even more specific subset of tests, you should run ``py.test`` directly.
+If you want to choose an even more specific subset of tests, you should run ``pytest`` directly.
 For example, to run only the tests for ``nbgrader assign``::

-    py.test nbgrader/tests/apps/test_nbgrader_assign.py
+    pytest nbgrader/tests/apps/test_nbgrader_assign.py